Babcock & Wilcox Securities Class Action Notice

 Source: Globenewswire

-- Class Action Notice: Rosen Law Firm reminds investors who purchased Babcock & Wilcox (B&W) securities between November 5, 2025, and March 11, 2026, to apply as lead plaintiffs by June 15, 2026, to participate in the class action without any out-of-pocket fees.
+- Class Action Initiation: Rosen Law Firm reminds investors who purchased B&W securities between November 5, 2025, and March 11, 2026, to apply as lead plaintiffs by June 15, 2026, to potentially receive compensation without any out-of-pocket costs.

-- Lawsuit Background: The lawsuit alleges that B&W made false and misleading statements during the class period, failing to disclose its largest shareholder BRC Group's ties to B&W's transactions, leading to investor misunderstandings about the company's financial prospects and subsequent losses.
+- Lawsuit Background: The lawsuit alleges that B&W made false and misleading statements during the class period, failing to disclose the close ties between its largest shareholder, BRC Group, and its counterparties, leading to investor misjudgment of the company's financial prospects and subsequent losses.

-- Law Firm Credentials: Rosen Law Firm specializes in securities class actions and has achieved the largest settlement against a Chinese company, ranked No. 1 by ISS Securities Class Action Services in 2017, demonstrating its expertise and success in this field.
+- Law Firm's Credentials: Rosen Law Firm specializes in securities class actions and has achieved the largest securities class action settlement against a Chinese company, demonstrating its expertise and successful track record in this field.

 Trade with 70% Backtested Accuracy